gbass2/UNCC-Miscellaneous/README.md

 # graysonbassUNCC
-This GitHub page holds the projects that I worked on at UNC Charlotte.
+This GitHub page holds the projects that I have worked on at UNC Charlotte.